Time series generation for option pricing on quantum computers using tensor network: Introduction

-To Tackle this problem, we make good use of Matrix Product State (MPS) as a generative model.
+To tackle this problem, we make good use of Matrix Product State (MPS) as a generative model.
 MPS, a kind of Tensor Network (TN), which was originally developed to represent quantum many-body wave functions efficiently on classical computers, is a powerful and flexible tool to approximate higher-order tensors as the network of lower-order tensors, thereby reducing the complexity of original tensors.
 This capability has led to recent applications of MPS in machine learning \cite{novikov2016exponential,stoudenmire2016supervised,huggins2019towards}, which includes the particular focus on generative modeling \cite{han2018unsupervised,cheng2019tree,liu2023tensor}.
 We aim to utilize the MPS-based generative modeling for time series.
 Although generative modeling via MPS is classically tractable, it is strongly related to quantum computing since, given an MPS, we can generate the state on qubits with the corresponding wave function by a quantum circuit in an efficient manner \cite{ran2020encoding,rudolph2022synergy,rudolph2023decomposition}.
 In fact, there are some studies on MPS-based methods for function-encoding quantum state preparation \cite{GarciaRipoll2021quantuminspired,Holmes2020}, although they are not on a time series distribution.
 Then, we conceive the following approach for option pricing on a quantum computer with the aid of MPS: we can find the MPS that generates asset price paths in a given model by a classical computer, and then use the corresponding state generation circuit in QMCI.

 That being said, in this paper, we investigate the MPS model for generating time series with the goal of pricing options in finance.
+Specifically, we build a generative model where an MPS serves as an ansatz and is trained to minimize the Kullback-Leibler (KL) divergence between it and the desired distribution of asset price paths.
 As an illustration of our methodology, we focus on the Heston model \cite{heston1993closed}, a well-known and widely used stochastic process in the financial industry.
 To validate our approach, we generate price paths using the MPS model and compute prices of path-dependent options through classical Monte Carlo simulations.
 We find that the MPS model can successfully generate the price paths of the Heston model and be used in pricing these options.

 The remainder of this paper is organized as follows.
 In Section \ref{sec:financial_backgrounds}, we review the basics of option pricing and introduce the Heston model.
 We also briefly comment on the framework of the quantum algorithm for option pricing.
 Section \ref{sec:MPS} is devoted to proposing MPS for generative modeling of time series.
 In Section \ref{sec:experiment}, we report the validity of the proposed MPS model in option pricing by conducting numerical experiments.
 Finally, Section \ref{sec:conclusion} concludes this paper with a summary and outlook.